 It's worth noting, though, while Proton VPN does can bypass restrictions on blocked content, including Netflix, BBC iPlayer, Disney Plus, Amazon Prime Video and more, you won't be able to utilize its streaming unblocking prowess without paying for it.

-That said, it indicates the kind of power Proton is capable of, bolstered by the peak speed results at 670Mbps we saw in our testing.
+That said, it indicates the kind of power Proton is capable of, held-up by the average peak speed results at 510Mbps we saw in our testing.